Advanced CSS Units & Functions¶

 clamp(320px, 90vw, 1200px)

 In Divi fields: Enter clamp(min, preferred, max) as the value.
-This is the single most useful function for responsive design without breakpoints — one value handles desktop, tablet, and phone.
+This is the single most useful function for responsive design without breakpoints — one value handles mobile, tablet, and desktop automatically.

 min() and max() — Bounded Values¶

-min() resolves to the smallest of its arguments. max() resolves to the largest.
+min() resolves to the smallest value among its arguments. max() resolves to the largest.

 /* Width that is either 1200px or 90% of viewport — whichever is smaller */